csebooks/ds-algorithms/content.en/priority-queues-heaps/_index.md

 Since a complete tree has between 2h and 2h+1 nodes, this theorem implies that this sum is O(n), where n is the number of nodes.

 Although the result we have obtained is sufficient to show that build_heap is linear, the bound on the sum of the heights is not as strong as possible.
-For a

-complete tree with n = 2h nodes, the bound we have obtained is roughly 2n.
+For a complete tree with n = 2h nodes, the bound we have obtained is roughly 2n.
 The sum of the heights can be shown by induction to be n - b(n), where b(n) is the number of 1s in the binary representation of n.

 ## Applications of Priority Queues

 We have already mentioned how priority queues are used in operating systems design.
 In Chapter 9, we will see how priority queues are used to implement several graph algorithms efficiently.
 Here we will show how to use priority queues to obtain solutions to two problems.

-6.4.1.
-The Selection Problem

-6.4.2.
-Event Simulation

 ### The Selection Problem

 The first problem we will examine is the selection problem from Chapter 1.
 Recall that the input is a list of n elements, which can be totally ordered, and an integer k.
 The selection problem is to find the kth largest element.

 Two algorithms were given in Chapter 1, but neither is very efficient.
 The first algorithm, which we shall call Algorithm 1A, is to read the elements into an array and sort them, returning the appropriate element.
 Assuming a simple sorting algorithm, the running time is O(n2).
 The alternative algorithm, 1B, is to read k elements into an array and sort them.
 The smallest of these is in the kth position.
 We process the remaining elements one by one.
 As an element arrives, it is compared with kth element in the array.
 If it is larger, then the kth element is removed, and the new element is placed in the correct place among the remaining k - 1 elements.
-When the algorithm ends, the element in the kth

-position is the answer.
+When the algorithm ends, the element in the kth position is the answer.
 The running time is O(n k) (why?).
-If k = _n_/2, then both algorithms are O(n2).
-Notice that for any k, we can solve the symmetric problem of finding the (n - k + 1)th smallest element, so k = _n_/2 is really the hardest case for these algorithms.
+If k = n/2, then both algorithms are O(n2).
+Notice that for any k, we can solve the symmetric problem of finding the (n - k + 1)th smallest element, so k = n/2 is really the hardest case for these algorithms.
 This also happens to be the most interesting case, since this value of k is known as the median.

-We give two algorithms here, both of which run in O(n log n) in the extreme case

-of k = _n_/2 , which is a distinct improvement.
+We give two algorithms here, both of which run in O(n log n) in the extreme case of k = n/2 , which is a distinct improvement.

 #### Algorithm 6A

 For simplicity, we assume that we are interested in finding the kth smallest element.
 The algorithm is simple.
 We read the n elements into an array.
 We then apply the build_heap algorithm to this array.
 Finally, we'll perform k delete_min operations.
 The last element extracted from the heap is our answer.
 It should be clear that by changing the heap order property, we could solve the original problem of finding the kth largest element.

 The correctness of the algorithm should be clear.
 The worst-case timing is O(n) to construct the heap, if build_heap is used, and O(log n) for each delete_min.
 Since there are k delete_mins, we obtain a total running time of O(n + k log n).
 If k = O(n/log n), then the running time is dominated by the build_heap operation and is O(n).
 For larger values of k, the running time is O(k log n).
-If k =

-_n_/2 , then the running time is (n log n).
+If k = n/2 , then the running time is (n log n).

 Notice that if we run this program for k = n and record the values as they leave the heap, we will have essentially sorted the input file in O(n log n) time.
 In Chapter 7, we will refine this idea to obtain a fast sorting algorithm known as heapsort.